iivanoo/covid-apps-observer/data/data_us/reports/resources/com.getheal.patient___5.11.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.getheal.patient 1 reviews"/>
 </p>

+> This app interrupted my usage of it to ask me to rate it, which as per policy is an automatic one star rating.<br> :date: __2021-01-20 02:42:00__

 > To many problems not honest at all complete lies Message me back<br> :date: __2020-12-03 20:03:50__

 > Waste of time<br> :date: __2020-11-21 15:57:43__